canonn-science/EDMC-Canonn/overlay.md

 The canonn overlay allows a multitude of options in order to customize the overlay look and behavior.
 The [overlay.json](https://github.com/canonn-science/EDMC-Canonn/blob/develop-docs/data/overlay.json) file is loaded when the plugin starts and provides information on how to display the overlay on your screen.

+**After any edit to this file, restart the plugin to have the changes appear**

 It's structure should look like this:
 ```json
 {